Topology of irregular isomonodromy times on a fixed pointed curve: Low-rank examples

-Finally the Weyl group also splits as a product $W_{\mf g} = \prod_i W_{\mf I_i} \sse \prod_i \GL(\mf t_i)$, where the $i$-th factor (the Weyl group of $\Phi_{\mf I_i}$) acts trivially on the complementary direct summands.
+Finally the Weyl group also splits as a product $W_{\mf g} = \prod_i W_{\mf I_i} \sse \prod_i \GL(\mf t_i)$, where the $i$-th factor (the Weyl group of $\Phi_{\mf I_i}$) acts trivially on the complementary direct summands~\cite[Ch.~6, \S~1.2]{bourbaki_1968_elements_de_mathematiques_fascicule_xxxvii_chapitres_iv_v_vi}.
 It follows that every $W_{\mf g}$-orbit (inside $\mf t$) splits as a product of $W_{\mf I_i}$-orbits (inside $\mf t_i$), so the previous discussion of setwise/pointwise stabilisers can be carried over factorwise, and:

-\begin{corollary} The deformation space $\ol{\bm B}$ decomposes as a (topological) product $\prod_i \ol{\bm B}_i$, where $\ol{\bm B}_i$ is the topological quotient of~\eqref{eq:true_complement_component} with respect to the equivalence relation~\eqref{eq:equivalence_relation}---with $W_{\mf I_i}$ replacing $W_{\mf g}$. \end{corollary}
+\begin{corollary} The deformation space $\bm B_{\ol Q}$ decomposes as a (topological) product $\prod_i (\bm B_{\ol Q})_i$, where $(\bm B_{\ol Q})_i$ is the topological quotient of~\eqref{eq:true_complement_component} with respect to the equivalence relation~\eqref{eq:equivalence_relation}---with $W_{\mf I_i}$ replacing $W_{\mf g}$. \end{corollary}

-In particular the factor corresponding to the centre $\mf Z_{\mf g} \sse \mf g$ is contractible, and can be removed; and further if $\mf g$ is semisimple then the full/nonpure local WMCG is a direct product of the groups associated with its simple ideals.
+In particular the factor corresponding to the centre $\mf Z_{\mf g} \sse \mf g$ is contractible, and can be removed; and further if $\mf g$ is semisimple then the WMCG is a direct product of the groups associated with its simple ideals.